Axivion Suite – the complete solution

 The Axivion Suite also includes integration into IDEs like Eclipse or VisualStudio, as well as a delta analysis.
 The delta analysis makes it easy for developers to check the changes between two versions of the customer’s project.
 This mechanism is of great help for measuring the improvement in code quality between versions, and also for tool introduction and acceptance in development organisation.

-The Axivion Suite stops software erosion in your projects.
+Axivion Suite uncovers technical debt and stops software erosion in your projects.

 Delta analysis permits continuous baselining and automatic issue tracking over time.
 This enables you to focus on the important messages during your day-to-day business.